 STATE OFFICIALS AND EMPLOYEE ETHICS ACT – WHISTLEBLOWER PROTECTIONS, 5 ILCS 430/15-10.

-Brian J. Graber, Ltd., represents State employees retaliated against by the State of Illinois in violation of Ethics Act.
+Brian J Graber LLC represents State employees retaliated against by the State of Illinois in violation of the Ethics Act.
 The Ethics Act’s Whistleblower Protections apply to all employees employed by the State of Illinois.
 The Whistleblower Protections of the Ethics Act provide some of the broadest and most generous remedies to employees of the State of Illinois who have suffered retaliation for engaging in certain protected activities described by the Act.
-The Ethics Act’s Whistleblower Protections defines “retaliatory action” as including reprimands, discharge, suspension, demotion, denial or promotion or transfer, or change in the terms and conditions of employment of any State employee, that is taken in retaliation for a State employee’s involvement in protected activity.
+The Ethics Act’s Whistleblower Protections defines “retaliatory action” as including reprimands, discharge, suspension, demotion, denial of promotion or transfer, or change in the terms and conditions of employment of any State employee, that is taken in retaliation for a State employee’s involvement in protected activity.